zerasul/mdbook_en/6helloworld/helloworld.md

 In this chapter, we will start talking about how to create a new project; focusing on its structure and how to use the project to create our game.

-After commenting on how to create a project, we will start to coding, and see the way that we will create our first game; showing on screen the famous hello world. showing the source code and we will explain it.
+After commenting on how to create a project, we will start coding, and see the way that we will create our first game; showing on screen the famous hello world. showing the source code and we will explain it.

 Finally, we will see how to build the rom itself and run it on an emulator, or on the contrary we can pass it to a FlashCart, and see it on a real console.